chhavi0610/insta-lite/README.md

 ##HOW TO RUN
 1. Clone the Repository
+2. Add MySQL Database to your host by running schema.sql on your CLI.
-2. Open the Terminal
+3. Open the Terminal
-3. Go to the path: instagram-backend
+4. Go to the path: instagram-backend
-4. Install dependencies : npm install
+5. Install dependencies : npm install
-5. Start the server: node index.js
+6. Start the server: node index.js
-6. For frontend go to path: instalite-frontend
+7. For frontend go to path: instalite-frontend
-7. Install dependencies: npm install
+8. Install dependencies: npm install
-8. Start the server: ng serve
+9. Start the server: ng serve
 ## Tech Stack

 ### Backend